-- the personal information provided in this form; - the personal information provided by your sponsoring firm; - registration or financial services licensing information; - law enforcement records, including police records; - credit records; - bankruptcy or other insolvency records; - employment records and information received from an employer; - · records and information received from entities you had or have an personal information available online; records from governmental or regulatory authorities, SROs or professional bodies; records of, and used in, court proceedings, including probation records., (h) by repealing Item 11, (i) by repealing Item 12, (j) in Schedule B, by replacing the text between the subheading "Approval categories" and "Additional approval categories" with the following: [] Executive [] Director (Industry) [] Director (Non-Industry) [] Supervisor [] Investor [] Registered Representative [] Investment Representative [] Portfolio Manager [] Associate Portfolio Manager [] Trader, (k) by replacing Schedule D with the following: Schedule D Reportable activities (Item 7) 1.
-Start date(YYYY/MM/DD) 2.
-Sponsoring firm or other entity information ☐ Check here if the reportable activity is with your sponsoring firm.
+- the personal information provided in this form; - the personal information provided by your sponsoring firm; - registration or financial services licensing information; - law enforcement records, including police records; - credit records; - bankruptcy or other insolvency records; - employment records and information received from an employer; - records and information received from entities you had or have an independent contractor or agency relationship with;

+- personal information available online;

+- records from governmental or regulatory authorities, SROs or professional bodies;

+- records of, and used in, court proceedings, including probation records.,

+- (h) by repealing Item 11,

+- (i) by repealing Item 12,

+- (j) in Schedule B, by replacing the text between the subheading "Approval categories" and "Additional approval categories" with the following:

+- [] Executive

+- [] Director (Industry)

+- [] Director (Non-Industry)

+- [] Supervisor

+- [] Investor

+- [] Registered Representative

+- [] Investment Representative

+- [] Portfolio Manager

+- [ ] Associate Portfolio Manager

+- [] Trader,

+- (k) by replacing Schedule D with the following:

+Schedule D Reportable activities (Item 7)

+1. Start date

+2. Sponsoring firm or other entity information

+Check here if the reportable activity is with your sponsoring firm.

 If the reportable activity is with your sponsoring firm, you are not required to indicate the firm's name and address but are required to provide the name and title of your immediate supervisor.
-For all other types of reportable activity, enter all of the information below: Name of business or employer: Address of business or employer:
+For all other types of reportable activity, enter all of the information below:

-independent contractor or agency relationship with;
+Name of business or employer: \\\\\

+Address of business or employer: \\\\\

+(number, street, city, province, territory or state, country)

-Name and title of your immediate supervisor: 3.
-Description of the reportable activity and your roles and responsibilities Instructions: If you are completing this schedule in relation to your activities with your sponsoring firm, for (e) below, provide the title(s) you will use once registered, and if you are already registered, provide the title(s) you use as of the date of this filing. (a) Describe the entity that you carry on the activity with or for, including the nature of the entity's business. (b) Is the entity listed on an exchange? (c) Describe your relationship with the entity. (d) Describe all of your roles and responsibilities relating to the activity. (e) Provide all business title(s) and professional designation(s) you use for the activity.
-4. Number of work hours per week How many hours per week do you spend on this activity?
-5. Conflicts of interest Instructions: Complete this section if you have a reportable activity outside your sponsoring firm.
+Name and title of your immediate supervisor:

+3. Description of the reportable activity and your roles and responsibilities

+Instructions: If you are completing this schedule in relation to your activities with your sponsoring firm, for (e) below, provide the title(s) you will use once registered, and if you are already registered, provide the title(s) you use as of the date of this filing.

+(a) Describe the entity that you carry on the activity with or for, including the nature of the entity's business.

+(b) Is the entity listed on an exchange?

+(c) Describe your relationship with the entity.

+(d) Describe all of your roles and responsibilities relating to the activity.

+(e) Provide all business title(s) and professional designation(s) you use for the activity.

+4. Number of work hours per week

+How many hours per week do you spend on this activity?

+5. Conflicts of interest

+Instructions: Complete this section if you have a reportable activity outside your sponsoring firm.
 Do not complete this section if your reportable activity is solely with your sponsoring firm.

 Take into consideration existing and reasonably foreseeable material conflicts of interest and existing and potential client confusion.